Mr-Tome/cpp-config-ini/README.md

 Configure the project by running this command:

 	./configure

+- ./ is the the bash version of executing a file
+- configure is the name of the file within the project's root directory
 - This script checks for dependencies and sets up the necessary configuration files for compiling and installing the software.

 ### Compiling and Building the project